Simon Digby, 4th Baron Digby

+Early life

 Digby was a younger son of Kildare Digby, 2nd Baron Digby, and Mary Gardiner.
 He was privately educated by a clergyman, William Rawlins, at the family estate of Coleshill, Warwickshire, before matriculating on 1 July 1674 at Magdalen College, Oxford.
 He was admitted to Lincoln's Inn in 1676, and succeeded his elder brother, Robert, as Baron Digby in December 1677.

+Political career

 At the October 1679 election, Digby stood as a court candidate for Coventry, but was outpolled by all the other candidates.
 From 1679 to 1680, he was a commissioner of assessment for Warwickshire, and a deputy lieutenant of the county from 1680 on.
 A devout and scrupulous man (he rarely gambled, and donated any winnings to the poor), he took particular pains in exercising the advowson of Coleshill.
 He ultimately appointed John Kettlewell, then known as the author of The Measures of Christian Obedience, to the vicariate there in December 1682.

+Marriage and issue

 On 27 August 1683, he married Lady Frances Noel, daughter of Edward Noel, 1st Earl of Gainsborough, and Lady Elizabeth Wriothesley (herself daughter of Thomas Wriothesley, 4th Earl of Southampton).
 They had one daughter; Lady Digby died in childbirth, and was buried at Coleshill on 4 October.